gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy got to her feet as quietly as she could and pulled Sindy up beside her.
 Before Maddy could stop her,
-Sindy reached out to steady herself against the wall.

-Her hand landed on one of the black glass panels.
-It lit up with a loud *ping*.
+Sindy grabbed hold of the lever that was in the up position to steady herself.

+The lever's handle lit up.
+*Clunk.*
+It dropped into the down position.
+On the wall opposite the entrance the second door began to grind open.

 Maddy had only a heartbeat to duck and pull Sindy down with her as the tentacle lifted off the ground and struck the wall.
 *Smack!*
 The tentacle whipped back and slapped the wall again.

-On the wall opposite the door they'd come through, the second door began to grind open.
 "Go!"
 Maddy ordered Sindy.

 "But---"